C-CoMP-STC/C-COMP_DeepDOM/README.md

 BCO-DMO DeepDOM Targeted Metabolite Abundances (Dissolved) Dataset Landing Page: https://www.bco-dmo.org/dataset-deployment/700032

+Raw files are available at the MetaboLights repository under study MTBLS1752: https://www.ebi.ac.uk/metabolights/MTBLS1752/files and are indicated with the key word 'exometabolome'

 ## Targeted Metabolite Abundances (Particulate)

 Data description and summary: This dataset contains particulate metabolite abundances from seawater samples collected during the R/V Knorr cruise KN210-04 between 29 Mar 2013 and 06 May 2013 along the eastern coast of South America.
 Sample depth, lat, lon, station, time, and cast are from CTD profiles are also included in this dataset.
 Some of these data are published Kujawinski et al., 2017.
 Lead PI: Liz Kujawinski, Co-PI: Krista Longnecker